conduktor/conduktor-gateway-demos/passthrough-sasl-plain/Readme.md

 ### Step 3: Configure plugin

-Please note that the `vcluster` is the username
+Please note that the `vcluster` is the SASL username, in this case, `admin`.

 ```bash
 docker compose exec kafka-client \